aosabook/500lines/pedometer/chapter.md

 ## Low-pass Filtering

-Let's start with the last method in our class, chebyshev_filter.
-This is the method that implements the low-pass filter, and we'll see it used a couple of times in this class. chebyshev_filter first takes an input_data parameter, which is an array of numerical data, or, our signal that we want passed through the filter.
-The second parameter, coefficients, is a hash with two keys, alpha and beta, each which have an array with three numerical data points as values.
-Note the constants GRAVITY_COEFF and SMOOTHING_COEFF at the top of the class.
-These will be the hashes we'll pass into the coefficients parameter.
+Let's start with the last method in our class, `chebyshev_filter`.
+This is the method that implements the low-pass filter, and we'll see it used twice in this class: the first time when we low-pass filter the combined input format during the parsing to the standard format, and the second time when we low-pass filter the dot product output to smooth out our waveform.

+`chebyshev_filter` takes two parameters: `input_data` and `coefficients`. `input_data` is an array of numerical data representing the signal that we want passed through the filter. `coefficients` is a hash with two keys, `alpha` and `beta`, each containing an array with three numerical data points as values.
+Note the constants `GRAVITY_COEFF` and `SMOOTHING_COEFF` at the top of the class.
+These will be the hashes we'll pass into the `coefficients` parameter.

+TODO: Explain how we choose coefficients.
+Maybe in the intro section instead?

-The chebyshev_filter method will output a signal (another array of numerical data) which is the result of passing the input_data signal through the low-pass filter with the coefficients passed in.
-The method itself implements the low-pass filter formula $output_{i} = \alpha_{0} * (input_{i} * \beta_{0} + input_{i-1} * \beta_{1} + input_{i-2} * \beta_{2} - output_{i-1} * \alpha_{1} - output_{i-2} * \alpha_{2})$.
+The `chebyshev_filter` method returns an array of numerical data representing the signal resulting from low-pass filtering the input_data signal using `coefficients`.
+The method implements the low-pass filter formula $output_{i} = \alpha_{0} * (input_{i} * \beta_{0} + input_{i-1} * \beta_{1} + input_{i-2} * \beta_{2} - output_{i-1} * \alpha_{1} - output_{i-2} * \alpha_{2})$.
 We do this by first instantiating an output_data signal array with two 0 values, so that the equation has inital values to work with.
 Then, we loop through the remaining indeces of the input_data signal, apply the formula at each turn, and append the result to output_data, returning output_data when the loop is complete.

 We've now discussed the implementation of one of our mathematical tools in code.
 Let's take a look at how the rest of the class works, and how it uses chebyshev_filter.